couchbaselabs/flutter_cblite_userprofile_sync/README.md

 - Android Build Tools (> v.31.0.0)
 - JDK 8 (now embedded into Android Studio 4+)

-## App Architecture

-The sample app follows the [MVP pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter), separating the internal data model, from a passive view through a presenter that handles the logic of our application and acts as the conduit between the model and the view

 ## Try it out

 * Install Flutter plugin in Android Studio